cdaringe/github-diary/packages/diary/README.md

 ## usage

-to generate your diary, run `github-diary` via one of the methods below, and upload your `diary.json` to [diary.cdaringe.com](https://diary.cdaringe.com). **no private data is captured/persisted**. you are welcome to run the ui manually via the [ui](https://github.com/cdaringe/github-diary/tree/master/packages/ui) project as well.
+to generate your diary, run `github-diary` via one of the methods below, and upload your `diary.json` to [diary.cdaringe.com](https://diary.cdaringe.com). **no private data is captured/persisted on the site**. you are welcome to run the ui manually via the [ui](https://github.com/cdaringe/github-diary/tree/master/packages/ui) project as well.

 ```
   Usage